eprints/MVG/org-docs/CHARTER.md

 ## 1. Mission

-Promote and guide the continued development of the EPrints platform in providing excellence, control and flexibility for the dissemination of all research outputs.
+Promote and guide the continued development of the EPrints platform in providing excellence, control, and flexibility for the dissemination of all research outputs.

 ## 2. Steering Committee